Wednesday, July 16, 2025

 In a world of sound, disturbance and noise

-you walked in as on a silent, white cloud
+you drifted in on a silent, white cloud

 and I went deaf at your wordless, glad poise